 In reality, the sense of true urgency is a set of feelings: unwavering determination to move forward and to win, immediately.

-These feelings generate a set of behaviour patterns that lead to success: put in place some fast actions that are focused on the critical subjects, launch new initiatives all the time, push to win new success despite the obstacles, try to move forward each and every day, constantly remove any low value added activities from your diary.
+These feelings generate a set of behavior patterns that lead to success: put in place some fast actions that are focused on the critical subjects, launch new initiatives all the time, push to win new success despite the obstacles, try to move forward each and every day, constantly remove any low value-added activities from your diary.

-But at their base, feelings are what give rise to this behaviour and not simply facts or rational, well-formulated thoughts.
+But at their base, feelings are what give rise to this behavior and not simply facts or rational, well-formulated thoughts.

 In leadership, the heart goes first.